eldipa/book-of-gehn/_posts/2018-12-23-Mersenne-Twister-PRNG.md

 ## Cracking a cipher based on a MT19937

-From a pseudo random generator we can build a stream of pseudo random bytes, just seeing each number a 4 or 8 bytes:
+From a pseudo random generator we can build a stream of pseudo random bytes, just seeing each number as 4 or 8 bytes:

 ```python
 >>> from cryptonita.conv import repack          # byexample: +timeout=10